aws/aws-toolkit-vscode/README.md

 The AWS Toolkit for Visual Studio Code is an extension for working with AWS services such as AWS Lambda.

-The toolkit is in developer preview and is available from the [Visual Studio marketplace](https://marketplace.visualstudio.com/itemdetails?itemName=AmazonWebServices.aws-toolkit-vscode).
+The toolkit is in developer preview and is available from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/itemdetails?itemName=AmazonWebServices.aws-toolkit-vscode).
 This is pre-release software and we recommend against using it in a production environment.

 This is an open source project because we want you to be involved.
 We love issues, feature requests, code reviews, pull requests or any positive contribution.

 ## User Guide

-The [User Guide](https://docs.aws.amazon.com/toolkit-for-vscode/latest/userguide/welcome.html) contains instructions for **installing**, **configuring**, and **using** the toolkit.
+The [User Guide](https://docs.aws.amazon.com/toolkit-for-vscode/latest/userguide/welcome.html) contains instructions for getting up and running with the toolkit.

 ## Debugging from the Debug panel

-You can debug your Serverless Application's Lambda Function locally using the CodeLens links above the lambda handler.
-If you would like to use the Debug Panel to launch the debugger instead, use one of the following links to configure your project's Debug Configuration.
+CodeLenses appear above Serverless Application Lambda Functions, allowing you to locally debug the Function.
+If you would like [more control](https://code.visualstudio.com/docs/editor/debugging#_launch-configurations) over the debugging experience, the following links can help you set up debug configurations for your project.

 * [Debugging NodeJS Lambda Functions](docs/debugging-nodejs-lambda-functions.md)
 * [Debugging Python Lambda Functions](docs/debugging-python-lambda-functions.md)